Perceptual Generative Autoencoders: Introduction

 Recent years have witnessed great interest in generative models, mainly due to the success of generative adversarial networks (GANs) \cite{goodfellow2014generative,radford2015unsupervised,karras2017progressive,brock2018large}.
 Despite their prevalence, the adversarial nature of GANs can lead to a number of challenges, such as unstable training dynamics and mode collapse.
 Since the advent of GANs, substantial efforts have been devoted to addressing these challenges \cite{salimans2016improved,arjovsky2017wasserstein,gulrajani2017improved,miyato2018spectral}, while non-adversarial approaches that are free of these issues have also gained attention.
 Examples include variational autoencoders (VAEs) \cite{kingma2013auto}, reversible generative models \cite{dinh2014nice,dinh2016density,kingma2018glow}, and Wasserstein autoencoders (WAEs) \cite{tolstikhin2017wasserstein}.

 However, non-adversarial approaches often have significant limitations.
 For instance, VAEs tend to generate blurry samples, while reversible generative models require restricted neural network architectures or solving neural differential equations \cite{grathwohl2018ffjord}.
-Furthermore, to use the change of variable formula, the latent space of a reversible model must have the same dimensionality as the data space, which is unreasonable considering that real-world, high-dimensional data (e.g., images) tends to lie on low-dimensional manifolds, and thus results in redundant latent dimensions and variability.
-Intriguingly, recent research \cite{arjovsky2017wasserstein,dai2018diagnosing} suggests that the discrepancy between the intrinsic and ambient dimensionalities of data also contributes to the difficulties in training GANs and VAEs.
+Furthermore, to use the change of variable formula, the latent space of a reversible model must have the same dimension as the data space, which is unreasonable considering that real-world, high-dimensional data (e.g., images) tends to lie on low-dimensional manifolds, and thus results in redundant latent dimensions and variability.
+Intriguingly, recent research \cite{arjovsky2017wasserstein,dai2018diagnosing} suggests that the discrepancy between the intrinsic and ambient dimensions of data also contributes to the difficulties in training GANs and VAEs.

 In this work, we present a novel framework for training autoencoder-based generative models, with non-adversarial losses and unrestricted neural network architectures.
-Given a standard autoencoder and a target data distribution, instead of matching the target distribution in the data space, we map both the generated and target distributions to the latent space using the encoder, and train the generator (or decoder) to minimize the divergence between the mapped distributions.
+Given a standard autoencoder and a target data distribution, instead of matching the target distribution in the data space, we map both the generated and target distributions to a latent space using an encoder, while also minimizing the divergence between the mapped distributions.
 We prove, under mild assumptions, that by minimizing a form of latent reconstruction error, matching the target distribution in the latent space implies matching it in the data space.
 We call this framework {\em perceptual generative autoencoder (PGA)}.
 We show that PGAs enable training generative autoencoders with maximum likelihood, without restrictions on architectures or latent dimensionalities.
 In addition, when combined with VAEs, PGAs can generate sharper samples than vanilla VAEs.\footnote{Code is available at \url{https://github.com/zj10/PGA}.}

+We summarize our main contributions as follows: \begin{itemize} \item A training framework, PGA, for generative autoencoders is developed to match the target distribution in the latent space, which, we prove, ensures correct matching in data space. \item We combine PGA with the maximum likelihood objective, and remove the restrictions of reversible (flow-based) generative models on neural network architectures and latent dimensionalities. \item We combine PGA with the VAE objective, solving the VAE's issue of blurry samples without introducing any auxiliary models or sophisticated model architectures. \end{itemize}